Dirty-No/ft_printf-testing-tools/README.md

  (Don't worry I have nothing else to do)

-shortcut to this repo : https://s.42l.fr/ptf
+Shortcut to this repo : https://s.42l.fr/ptf